Sandi-hub/Framework_Food_Safety_Investigations/notes/Contaminated Food Item.md

 Foods are grouped into categories (aquatic animals, land animals, and plants) with further subdivisions, which are used for source attribution studies and policy-making
 ![[image-2-x52-y550.png|400]]

-👎 new processing subcategories for larger food categories were needed @richardson.etal2017
+- [c] new processing subcategories for larger food categories were needed @richardson.etal2017
 - for example, separate categories for shell eggs (FDA-regulated) and pasteurized egg products (USDA-regulated)
 - fruits and nuts were previously combined within a Fruits–Nuts category, but separate categories were needed.
 - The scheme also did not further classify Poultry foods into Chicken, Turkey, and Other Poultry categories useful for USDA-FSIS regulatory purposes.